-The Plan of Study for the MALT requires that 5 of these courses (15-credit hours) are taught in Spanish.
-MALT students may take a maximum of 9 credit hours, at the 7000 level or above, outside the School of Languages, Literatures and Cultures.
-Students might earn outside credits in the College of Education (in this case, the student would need to pay an extra fee) or the Department of English.
+The Plan of Study for the MALT requires that 5 of these courses (15-credit hours) be taught in Spanish.
+MALT students may take up to 3 credit hours in consultation with the graduate faculty, at the 7000 level or above, outside the School of Languages, Literatures and Cultures.
+Students might earn outside credits in the College of Education and Human Development (in this case, the student would need to pay an extra fee) or the Department of English.